 The problem with that is, like anything else I do “all in,” is that I get burned out fast.
 It’s not realistic, I have learned, to go at things this way.
 And it doesn’t feel healthy to me.

-So instead, I plan to adopt more of an 80/20 approach.
-That means eating healthy about 80 percent of the time but allowing myself some latitude in the other 20 percent.
-So, for example, if my family screams for Mexican food on a Friday night, I can go and enjoy myself, because for about 80 percent of the time, I have made healthier food choices.
+So instead, I plan to adopt more of a 90/10 approach.
+That means eating cleaner about 90 percent of the time but allowing myself some flexibility in the other 10 percent.
+So, for example, if my family screams for Mexican food on a Friday night, I can go and enjoy myself, because, for about 90 percent of the time, I have made healthier food choices.

 I won’t swim in the queso and then gulp down three margaritas.
 (Although that can be tempting.)
 But, I can go and opt for maybe some soft chicken tacos or a salad, enjoy a night out with my family and not feel like I derailed a week’s work of smart eating.